Easy Uncertainty Quantification (EasyUQ): Generating Predictive Distributions from Single-valued Model Output: Smooth EasyUQ

 \section{Smooth EasyUQ}

-As noted, EasyUQ provides discrete predictive distributions with positive probability mass at the outcomes from the training archive.
+EasyUQ provides discrete predictive distributions with positive probability mass at the outcomes from the training archive.
 For genuinely discrete outcomes, the variable of interest attains a small number of unique values only, and this is a desirable property.
-For genuinely continuous variables, it is generally preferable to use continuous predictive distributions.
+For genuinely continuous variables, it is preferable to use continuous predictive distributions.
 We now describe the Smooth EasyUQ technique, which turns the discrete basic EasyUQ CDFs into continuous Smooth EasyUQ CDFs with Lebesgue densities, while preserving isotonicity.
 To achieve this, Smooth EasyUQ applies kernel smoothing, which requires implementation choices, unlike basic EasyUQ that does not require any tuning.
-However, we provide default options, so users can comfortably apply Smooth EasyUQ.
+However, we provide default options.